rak-ranjan/vagrant-workflow/README.md

 Vagrant supports working behind proxies via its plugin infrastructure.

-Simple 'vagrant plugin install vagrant-proxyconf' and configure proxy settings in your Vagrantfile.
+Simple `vagrant plugin install vagrant-proxyconf` and configure proxy settings in your Vagrantfile.

 For details consult the plugin homepage: